|

 In case the user selected Modules Next, the next module will be added outside the Flow module.

-When the user selects the Flow (back ground color changes to BLUE) and double click or press the execute button, it will execute the entire workflow from top to bottom.
+When the user selects the Flow (background color changes to blue) and double-clicks or presses the Execute button, g-Platform executes the entire workflow from top to bottom, processing each child module in sequence.

 In this above image, if we observe, there is a Flow at the top.
 Below the Flow, we've added multiple Flow(s).
 The user can expand or collapse these individual workflows by simply clicking on the + icon right before the Flow.